garrandall/popular-music-data/tracks/round-and-round-jonell-method-man.md

 I was gutter when ya met me, gutter when ya left me Gutter when ya came back face it nothin' can change that Not romance nor romance counselin'
-You drop the ball now i'm bouncin'
+You drop the ball now I'm bouncin'
 Find me a room burn up an ounce and
 Waitin' for my baby to call foregive it all
 On some break up to makeup shit givin' me draws